JL-PH/Simple-Transparent-Login-Page/README.md

 # Simple-Transparent-Login-Page

 ## Overview
 This project is a simple login page with a transparent login form.
-The background of the body features a moving GIF of an unspecified character, providing a dynamic visual effect.
+The background of the body features a moving GIF character, providing a dynamic visual effect.

 ## Features
 Transparent Login Form: The login form is designed to be transparent, giving a sleek and modern look.